-Last season’s indoor track campaign culminated with the women’s team placing 6th and the men’s team placing 8th at the indoor national championship meet held at Texas Tech University.
-The women’s top scorers were Abigail Kwarteng (1st in the high jump and 3rd in the triple jump), 4 x 400 (1st Satanya Wright, Kimisha Chambers, Tiana Bowen and Mariya Hudson), Kimisha Chambers (2nd in the 60 hurdles and 8th in the 200) Mariya Hudson (3rd in the 400) and Satanya Wright (3rd in the 600)
+Last season’s indoor track campaign culminated with the women’s team placing 8th and the men’s team placing 11th at the indoor national championship meet held at Pittsburg State Univ.
+The women’s top scorers were Mariya Hudson (1st in the 400, 2nd in the 200), Satanya Wright (3rd in the 600), 7th Brittney Johnson (7th in the 200), 4 x 400 (2nd Brittney Johnson, Satanya Wright, Keiara-Ashley Cunningham, and Mariya Hudson).

 The teams shifted their focus to the outdoor season filled with excitement and anticipation.
-The Westerners did find success in the outdoor season as well, with the women’s team placing 7th and the men’s team placing 4th at the national championship meet in El Dorado, KS.
+The Westerners did find success in the outdoor season as well, with the women’s team placing 6th and the men’s team placing 6th at the national championship meet at New Mexico JC in Hobbs, NM.

-Overall the men’s and women’s teams combined to break 21 school records during the indoor and outdoor seasons.
+Overall the men’s and women’s teams combined to break ten school records during the indoor and outdoor seasons.

 Williams has experienced success coaching at the NJCAA, NCAA, and USATF levels.
 As a result, he has been named to several coaching and administrative positions both nationally and internationally.
 During his coaching career he has been selected as both coach and manager for two world championship teams, seven USATF national teams, served as president of the NCAA Div.
 II Track Coaches Association, chaired the men’s sprint development committee for USATF, coached Olympic festival teams, and served as Assistant Competition Manager for the 1996 Olympic Games.
 Williams has worked with some of the very best athletes in the world of track and field and brings that level of expertise to the athletes at Western Texas College.